 Apple AirPods Max microphone demo (Non-standardized, iPhone 12):

 On the other hand, the microphone of the Bose QuietComfort 35 II is adequate enough for phone and conference calls.
-There a slight de-emphasis placed on sounds under 200Hz, which makes it harder to pick up deeper voices with acute accurate.
+However, sounds under 200Hz are slightly de-emphasized, making it harder to pick up deeper voices with acute accuracy.
 Sibilant sounds come through clearly without distortion, which is usually difficult to achieve for built-in headphone mics.

 Bose QuietComfort 35 II microphone demo (Ideal conditions):